Kim Chang-wan: Career

 In 2008, he founded the eponymous Kim Chang-wan Band, with himself on vocals, keyboardist Lee Sang-hoon, bassist Choi Won-sik, drummer Kang Yoon-gi and guitarist Yeom Min-yeol.
 They have released one album, Bus, and several EPs.
 Kim also contributes to soundtracks and collaborates with younger artists, such as IU.

+Having worked as a music director and film score composer in the early 1990s, Kim Chang-wan also began acting onscreen.
+He has appeared in supporting roles in film and television, notably in dramedy The Happy Funeral Director, omnibus Beating Heart, medical drama Behind the White Tower, and romantic comedies Coffee Prince, Queen of Housewives, and My Love from the Star.

+In 2013, he played the leading role of a psychopathic plastic surgeon in the slasher film Doctor.
+The versatile Kim has also starred in a stage play (A Nap in 2010), hosted variety shows and radio programs, and written several books (some containing poetry).